 Covers the development of systematic action plans for emergency situations.
 Includes recognizing and prioritizing emergency scene needs and developing related strategies, tactics and contingencies.
 Describes how resources should be deployed to implement those plans.
-Offered as needed

-FRP171 Fire Protection Systems and Extinguishers 3 class hr/wk, 3 cr.
+FRP171 Fire Protection Systems and Extinguishers

 Covers types and uses of portable fire extinguishers, as well as care, inspection, and recharging procedures.
 Includes various types of sprinklers and special extinguishing systems, standpipe systems, and systems designed to detect and report fires, and fire pumps.
-Offered as needed